nashpaz123/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 You already used Ansible’s `copy` module to write text supplied on the commandline into a file.
 Now you’ll use the module in your Playbook to actually copy a file:

-On the control node as your student user edit the file `~/ansible-files/apache.yml` and add a new task utilizing the `copy` module.
+On the control node as your root user edit the file `~/ansible-files/apache.yml` and add a new task utilizing the `copy` module.
 It should now look like this:

 ```yaml
 ---